svenhofman/hidemyemail-raycast-extension/README.md

 # Hide My Email

 Tired of endlessly navigating through System Settings to create a new Hide My Email address?
-Check out this extension—it might be exactly what you need!
+Then this extension might be exactly what you need!

 ## Commands